What is the Water Quality in Wyoming, Michigan?

 See below for what you can do to improve Wyoming’s water.

-- Use Berkey filters with activated carbon to filter out 6 of the 8 contaminants in your drinking water.
+- Use Berkey filters with activated carbon to filter out the majority of contaminants in your drinking water including PFAS chemicals.

 - These are more expensive than pitchers to purchase, but can be more effective.